Fu Zuoyi: Life in Communist China

-Fu’s contributions to the Communist Party of China's success were rewarded with high posts, including the Minister of Hydraulics, which he kept until 1972, as well as posts in the Chinese People's Political Consultative Conference.
-During the Cultural Revolution (1966–1975) Fu was part of a list of people drafted by Zhou Enlai and approved by Mao to be protected, and was moved to Jingxi Hotel for safeguarding.
-Fu's daughter, Fu Dong was not impacted by the upheaval as well.
+Fu’s contributions to the Chinese Communist Party's success were rewarded with high posts, including the Minister of Hydraulics, which he kept until 1972, as well as posts in the Chinese People's Political Consultative Conference.
+During the Cultural Revolution (1966–1975) Fu was part of a list of people drafted by Zhou Enlai and approved by Mao to be protected and was moved to Jingxi Hotel for safeguarding.
+Fu's daughter, Fu Dongju was not impacted by the upheaval either.

-In 1982, Fu Dong became assistant chief editor of Xinhua News Agency's Hong Kong branch.
-She retired in 1995.
-She died in 2007.